 -

-This cake is rich in taste thanks to the almonds and egg yolks.
-If you wish, you can add a little touch of vanilla for more sweetness.
+This cake is rich in flavor thanks to the almonds and egg yolks.
+If you like, you can add a touch of vanilla for extra sweetness.

 -

-The texture of Toucinho do Céu is dense and melting, but it remains quite light in the mouth.
+The texture of Toucinho do Céu is dense and melting, but it remains quite light on the palate.

 -